ericwbailey/ericwbailey.website/source/writing/chinese-rooms-wasps-slime-molds-and-the-problem-of-other-minds.md

   order: 44
 ---

 [The Chinese room](https://en.wikipedia.org/wiki/Chinese_room) is an argument created by philosopher [John Searle](https://en.wikipedia.org/wiki/John_Searle).
-It states that computer program swill never have consciousness, despite appearing so to an external human observer.
+It states that computer programs will never have consciousness, despite appearing so to an external human observer.
 Arguments about [strong artifical intelligence](https://www.ibm.com/cloud/learn/strong-ai), as well as the [philosophy of mind](https://en.wikipedia.org/wiki/Philosophy_of_mind) commonly cite it.

 ## Chinese room logic